myloveGy/yii2-admin/README.md

-Yii2 Ace Admin 后台扩展
+Yii2 Ace Admin Background extension
 =======================

-为yii2开发的扩展，后台模板使用的ace admin。对于一般的后台开发，比较方便; 对于数据表的CURL操作都有封装，且所有操作都有权限控制。
+Extensions developed for yii2, ace admin for background templates.
+For general background development, it is more convenient; CURL operations for data tables are encapsulated, and all operations have permission control

-#### 特点
+#### Features
-* 使用RBAC权限管理，所有操作基于权限控制
+* Use RBAC rights management, all operations based on privilege control
-* 视图使用JS控制，数据显示使用的jquery.DataTables
+* View using JS control, data display using jquery.DataTables
-* 基于数据表的增、删、改、查都有封装，添加新的数据表操作方便
+* Based on the data table add, delete, change, check have package, add new data table operation is convenient
-### 安装要求
+### Installation requirements
 * PHP >= 5.4
 * MySQL